Checklist for conducting examinations

 Design the examination

-Design the examination so that you can assess whether the students meet the learning objectives for the course.
-Different forms of examination are suitable for different subject content and learning objectives.
+Design the examination so that you can assess whether the students meet the intended learning outcomes for the course.
+Different forms of examination are suitable for different subject content and intended learning outcomes.

 On KTH's pages about examinations, you can find recommendations and examples of different forms of examination.
 Take inspiration from KTH's Examples of examination solutions .